 If you look over this list, you may notice something.
 These facts aren’t unique to people with Down syndrome.
 In fact, we can all relate to the first 20 things mentioned on the list.
 The only difference is that extra bit of chromosome 21.
 That’s all.
 While that genetic difference affects some cognitive processing and physical features, they live the same lives.
 They have families and friends, schools and jobs, and a wide range of hobbies and emotions and characteristics.
 To sum it up, they’re just like everyone else.

-So, on World Down Syndrome Day, I think this is something important to keep in mind.
+I think this is something important to keep in mind.
 By all means, let’s celebrate people with Down syndrome!
 Let’s show them we know how awesome they are.
 But, let’s also remember to do that every other day of the year.
 Treat them like you would treat anybody else.
 Remind them that they’re just as awesome as the kids they sit next to in class or the coworkers they chat with around the water cooler.

 We want to hear your story.
 Become a Mighty contributor here.